Walter Rogers Furness Cottage: Later owners and occupants

 Publisher Joseph Pulitzer purchased the cottage from Furness in 1896, and had it moved to his building lot at Riverview Drive and Stable Road.
 He lived in the cottage through two winter "seasons" while his own twenty-six-room villa was under construction.
 He then slightly moved the cottage—about 125 ft—and used it to house servants.
 Hydroelectric power magnate and art patron John J. Albright purchased the Pulitzer villa in 1914, slightly moved the Furness cottage—about 70 ft—and also used it to house servants.

 The parents of lumber executive Frank H. Goodyear, Jr. built an Italian villa on the club compound in 1906.
 He inherited their villa, and was himself elected to membership in 1916.
 Goodyear purchased the Furness cottage from Albright in October 1929, intending to relocate it.
 On January 21, 1930, it was moved a distance of about a quarter-mile (400 m), to the northeast corner of Old Plantation and Stable Roads (its current site).
 Goodyear renovated the cottage, equipped as an infirmary, and donated it to the club in memory of his mother.
 The Josephine Goodyear Memorial Infirmary was in operation from 1930 to 1942, when the Jekyll Island Club went out of business.

 Georgia obtained Jekyll Island through eminent domain in 1947, and operated it as a state park for several years.
 The Jekyll Island Authority was created in the 1950s to conserve and develop the island.
 Various authority employees leased the Furness cottage as a residence, into the 1990s.

-An independent bookstore, Jekyll Books at the Old Infirmary, occupied the cottage from 2001 to 2016.
-The booksellers claimed that the cottage was haunted by the ghost of a young girl, and posted a sign on the second floor: "STOP – Only ghosts are allowed on 3rd floor stairs."

 Hurricane Matthew hit Jekyll Island in October 2016, and the Furness cottage was damaged by a fallen tree.
 Repairs and renovations to the building were completed in Summer 2017.
 The restorers painted the cottage the same pale blue color that it had been in the 1930s and 1940s, when it served as Jekyll Island Infirmary.

 The nearby Jekyll Island Museum moved its visitors center and gift shop to the cottage, while its own building underwent renovations.
 Following nearly two years of work, the Jekyll Island Museum reopened on April 27, 2019.